sha-k-anand/fabric-tenantsettings-snapshot/README.md

 |FabricTenantSettings_Summary|NotificationCount| Sum of changed  + new|

-## Step 4.
-Sample SQL queries to run on the SQL endpoint of the lakehouse
+## Sample SQL queries to run on the SQL endpoint of the lakehouse

+1. Navigate to the lakehouse
+2. Switch to the SQL analytics endpoint view from the top right right
+3. Click new "Query" and try the below queries

 Query to get  summary of the new/changed count
 ```